ZhenyuJin/NASM-Internship-2015/Pixelator/readme.md

 * Again, my knowledge of debouncing signals from the arcade buttons was indispensible in making sure this exhibit worked reliably.

 ### Build Time:
-3 days, with (another 2 days install time)
+3 days, with (another 2 days installation time)